Law in the Hague

 Learning objectives

 Participating in a DMU Global opportunity can help you develop a range of employability skills and competencies that enhance your studies.
-The objectives of this trip to the Hague are:
+By the end of this trip students will have experienced the realities of investigating, trying and prosecuting individuals accused of committing crimes against humanity, crimes of aggression, genocide and war crimes.

-The Law School has an esteemed international law expert and several specialists.
-A workshop (or series of workshops) will be offered leading up to the trip and a reflective activity will be offered after the trip to help reinforce learning related to this topic.
+A preparatory talk will be delivered leading up to the trip and a reflective activity will be offered after the trip to help reinforce learning related to this topic.

 Cultural activities